RalfPhilipsen/fastapi_scheduler/README.md

 ## Swagger documentation
 Swagger documentation is automatically generated and available under the /docs endpoint.

+## Assumptions made
+- Hours, minutes and seconds are all integers.
+It assumed that a granularity lower than a seconds is not necessary.
+- A maximum timer length is required, as we cannot guarantee to handle anything a million years from now.
+This will depend on business case, for now it is set to 1 year.

 ## Some dependencies to know about

 - fastapi: The framework used to build this API.